 That’s where Dear Brightly comes in.
 After sharing your skin story, a board-certified provider will determine whether to prescribe you a retinoid serum and the right concentration for your skin.
 Then, you’ll be sent Night Shift—a dermatologist-formulated retinoid serum tailored to your skin—in the mail.
 It’s the ease of an online doctor’s consultation from the comfort of your home without the cost or bother of an in-person visit.

 Sensitive skin or retinoid newbie?
 Depending on your skin and skin history, your provider may start you on a lower strength retinoid serum before increasing to the concentration that’s ideal for your skin.
 This will minimize irritation and give your skin a chance to adapt to increased skin cell turnover.

-Night Shift is formulated with tretinoin, an FDA-approved retinoid for photoaging and acne with over 50 years of research to prove its safety and efficacy.
+Night Shift is formulated with Tretinoin, the only FDA-approved retinoid for photoaging and acne with over 50 years of research to prove its safety and efficacy.
 It’s 20 times more potent than over-the-counter retinol 2, so it shows results faster.

 Questions?
 We’re always happy to chat skincare.
 Feel free to reach out at email@example.com.